Creation and Presentation Program

 The program supports 501(c)3 nonprofit arts organizations with strong operations - including stable management, ongoing assessment and evaluation, high artistic quality, and programming appropriate to the communities they serve.
 These grants also fund overall operating support for eligible arts programs of tribal governments and universities.
 In these cases, the organizations will use either government or university nonprofit status.

-If you applied for and received a FY22 grant last October, please note that when the award check comes, it will come with an automatic extension to December 31, 2022.
-In a normal year, grant awards should be spent by June 30, so this is a 6 month extension.
+Note to FY23 Grant Recipients: If you applied for and received a FY23 grant last October, please note that when the award check comes, it will come with an automatic extension through September 15, 2023.
+Please spend your grant award by this date.
+Final reports will still be due by October 12, 2023.

 How to Apply